-emissions intensity targets, and

-submit plans by August 2023

-on how they intend to reduce

-emissions from operations.
+Operators must meet strict emissions intensity targets, and submit plans by August 2023 on how they intend to reduce emissions from operations.

-In late 2021, the Colorado Air Quality Control Commission (AQCC) adopted new regulations to reduce greenhouse gas emissions and strengthen methane monitoring from the state's oil and gas industry.

 Colorado methane intensity targets for 2025 are roughly twice as restrictive as those required by the EPA for the rest of the nation.